 Diploma in Computer Studies # 9 Certificate awarded by National Computing Centre.
-Certified Payroll Professional (CPP) #up to 1 3 Awarded by the American Payroll Association.
-Certified Professional Secretary (CPS) #up to 3 3 Awarded by International Association of Administrative Professionals Certified Public Accountant (CPA)up to 3 3 Awarded by state boards of accountancy Chartered Financial Consultant (ChFC) up to 3 0 Awarded by the Certification Board of The American College.
-Chartered Property Casualty Underwriter (CPCU) #up to 3 2 Awarded by the American Institute for Property and Liability Underwriters.
-Certified Financial Planner (CFP) #up to 1 5 Awarded by The College for Financial Planning.
+Certified Payroll Professional (CPP) # up to 13 Awarded by the American Payroll Association.
+Certified Professional Secretary (CPS) # up to 33 Awarded by International Association of Administrative Professionals Certified Public Accountant (CPA) up to 33 Awarded by state boards of accountancy Chartered Life Underwriter (CLU) up to 30 Awarded by the Certification Board of The American College.
+Chartered Financial Consultant (ChFC) up to 30 Awarded by the Certification Board of The American College.
+Chartered Property Casualty Underwriter (CPCU) # up to 32 Awarded by the American Institute for Property and Liability Underwriters.